flox/nixexprs/docs/builders.md

 **For files:** `pkgs/<name>/default.nix`

 #### Inputs
 - `project` (string, mandatory): The name of the GitHub repository in your organization to use as the source of this Go application.
+This is passed as the first argument to `meta.getSource`.
+- All other arguments are passed as the second argument to `meta.getSource`.
+See [its documentation](TODO) for how the source can be influenced with this.
-- All other arguments are passed to nixpkgs `buildGoModule` function.
+- All other arguments are also passed to nixpkgs `buildGoModule` function.
 Refer to [its documentation](https://nixos.org/manual/nixpkgs/stable/#ssec-go-modules) for more information.
 The most important arguments are:
   - `vendorSha256` (string or null, mandatory): The hash of all the dependencies, or `null` if the package vendors dependencies.
 Since this hash is not known beforehand, a fake hash like `lib.fakeSha256` must be used at first to get the correct hash with the first failing build.

 #### Returns